richardfan1126/richardfan1126.github.io/_posts/2024-02-20-what-you-need-to-know-about-the-nist-guideline-on-differential-privacy.markdown

 In the past, when people wanted to conduct research on data related to individuals, we used different methods to minimize the exposure of the raw data (e.g., Relying on a trusted 3rd party to curate the data, distributing the data curation process to different parties, etc.) These methods prevent privacy leaks from the raw data **Input**; we call it **Input Privacy**.

-But in some cases, we may also want to publish the research results to the broader audience or even the general public.
+But in some cases, we may also want to publish the research outputs to the broader audience or even the general public.
 We also need to ensure that an individual's privacy would not be derived from the result data **Output**; this is called the **Output Privacy**.

 ### Current De-identification method doesn't work